Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

 <img width="275" height="375" src="./images/mobile-app/optimal-reader-removebg.png"/>
 </div>

-## Connecting an HRV Reader and Starting an Actvity
+## How to Connect Your Device to Start Taking Readings

+Follow these steps to connect your HRV device and begin your reading:

+1. **Connect via the App Only:**
-- As a reminder - Connect the Bluetooth reader through the app itself.
-Do not connect through the Bluetooth menu on your phone.
+   Be sure to connect your Bluetooth reader through the app, not through your phone’s Bluetooth settings.

+2. **Allow Permissions:**
-- When you start an activity, the app will prompt you to allow Bluetooth or location permissions if not already granted.
+   When starting a reading, the app will prompt you to grant Bluetooth and location permissions if not already enabled.

+3. **Enable Bluetooth and Location Services:**
-- If Bluetooth or location services are not enabled, the app will request to turn them on.
+   If these services are off, the app will ask you to turn them on to proceed.

+4. **Turn On and Wear Your HRV Reader:**
-- Make sure your HRV reader is turned on and you are wearing it according to device recommendations.
+   Ensure your HRV reader is powered on and worn according to the device's instructions.

-- You will then see the "Bluetooth Devices" sheet.
+5. **Select Your Device in the App:**
+   The "Bluetooth Devices" screen will appear.
 Select your device to automatically start the reading.

+6. **Reconnecting After Closing the App:**
-- When you close the app, the device will automatically disconnect.
-Each time to open the app after closing it you will need to connect a new device.
-Optimal HRV does this to ensure the best connection possible.
+   Note that when you close the app, the device disconnects automatically.
+You’ll need to reconnect each time you reopen the app.

+7. **Having Trouble Connecting?**
+   If you’re unable to connect or don’t see your device listed, refer to our [troubleshooting guide](/mobile-app.md#having-trouble-connecting-to-your-device) for further assistance.

 <div align=center>
 <img height="375" src="./images/mobile-app/mobile_connecting1.png" style="margin-right: 30px;"/>